aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ### Challenge
-You’ve now learned how to leverage pseudo parameters in CloudFormation templates.
-Now let’s say you want to add an S3 bucket to the CloudFormation template.
-Let’s say you choose the name of the S3 bucket to be as in the following format:  YourPrefix-RegionName-AWSAccount ID.
-Example `my-demo-bucket-us-east-1-111122223333`
+You’ve learned how to use pseudo parameters in your CloudFormation templates.
+Now let’s say you want to add an [Amazon S3 bucket](https://aws.amazon.com/s3/) to your CloudFormation template: for example, you choose the name of the S3 bucket to be as in the following format: `YOUR_BUCKET_NAME_PREFIX-AWS_REGION_YOUR_ACCOUNT_ID`, such as: `my-demo-bucket-us-east-1-111122223333`.

 **Task:** Describe an S3 bucket resource in your template, and use a combination of CloudFormation parameters and pseudo parameters to construct the bucket name like in the example above.
 You want to add a prefix for the bucket name, passed in as a CloudFormation parameter, so that your bucket name will be composed as follows: `${yourprefix}-${AWS::AccountId}-${AWS::Region}`